nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

-**With each review frequency scientifically determined by Flashlingo, it will make your vocabulary learning an absolute breeze,**
-**meaning you can spend less time and memorize things more enduringly**
+With each review frequency scientifically determined by **Flashlingo**, it will make your vocabulary learning an absolute breeze, meaning you can **spend less time and memorize things more enduringly.**

 --------------------------------------------------------------------------------------------------------------------